 - a) Including your main subject, you must take a language, a social science module and a philosophy module in your first year (this is applicable for both the first and second semester respectively).
-Please note that your second year module choices are determined by your first year choices, and that your third year module choices are determined by your second year module choices (i.e. modules follow from first year to second year, and second year to third year).
+Please note that your second-year module choices are determined by your first-year choices, and that your third-year module choices are determined by your second-year module choices (i.e., modules follow from first year to second year, and second year to third year).
 There must thus be continuity between semesters and year levels for specific modules. - Please take note of the entrance requirements for languages as stated earlier in the yearbook. - HIST212 can only be selected if HIST122 has been completed these are heritage and culture modules.

 - d) HIST122 will not be on offer on PC from 2022.
 Pipeline students register for HIST123. - e) HIST212 will not be on offer on PC from 2023.
-Pipeline students register for HIST214. - f) HIST322 can only be selected if HIST212 has been completed these are heritage and culture modules. - mathematical strength of the students of the strength of the students of the strength of the students of the strength of t - Students who wish to do PGCE (Postgraduate Certificate in Education) after completing their degree in BA Humanities should speak to their faculty advisor before choosing their modules (registration).
+Pipeline students register for HIST214. - f) HIST322 can only be selected if HIST212 has been completed these are heritage and culture modules. - g) HIST322 will not be on offer on PC from 2024.
+Pipeline students register for HIST324. - Students who wish to do PGCE (Postgraduate Certificate in Education) after completing their degree in BA Humanities should speak to their faculty advisor before choosing their modules (registration).
 Students do the PGCE after their initial degree; but they should select their subjects carefully for future purposes.

-Take careful note of the prerequisites for modules in second- and third-year.
+Take careful note of the prerequisites for modules in second- and third year.
 In most cases, continuing with a specific third year module requires that the corresponding second year module has been passed.
 Similarly, continuing with a specific second year module requires that the corresponding first year module has been passed.
 If you are unsure about these prerequisites, refer to the specific module in the yearbook or discuss your module selection with the subject advisor.